Hackavist/XamarinKickStartTemplate/README.md

 # Xamarin Kick Starter Template

-Get Up and running with your _Xamarin Forms_ project in no time, use this template to get an new xamarin forms project with a MVVM Folder structure, The most used nuget packeges and services with the latest .netStanderd 2.1 and C# 8 with the push of a single button.
+Get Up and running with your _Xamarin Forms_ project in no time, use this template to get an new xamarin forms project with a MVVM Folder structure, The most used nuget packeges and services with the latest .netstanderd 2.1 and C# 8 with the push of a single button.

 ## How to use it?